keonramses/HR_Tracker/README.md

 - Minor Layout Adjustments

 [TODO]
-- Compile a proper changelog
+- Compile a proper changelog - done
 - Make Project setup dynamic with little to no code manipulation by user
 - Touch some grass 😅

 # Mobile Friendly?
 Unfortunately it is not truly mobile friendly, while it does try this project was never intended for mobile resolutions from its inception and while I would really like to make it so, that is not a main focus at this point in time, but once the project gets gets to a stage where all the intended changes and fixes are applied I will make sure to so (please bear with me).

+[- Update - 21/05/2023]
+- Project is now fully mobile friendly.

 [- Update - 27/06/2022]
 - Edit and Add Employee Pages are mobile friendly (fully responsive), but this pages are only accessible to the HR Manager (sigh), with exception to the header which is global.